Azure-Samples/jenkins-terraform-azure-example/README.md

 [Jenkins Docker Image](https://github.com/jenkinsci/docker/blob/master/README.md)

-A custom Dockerfile was created to use the base jenkins image but also installs [terraform](https://www.terraform.io/downloads.html) & [azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+A custom Dockerfile was created to use the base Jenkins image but also installs [terraform](https://www.terraform.io/downloads.html) and [azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Pre-Step Information

 A *prefix* will need to be supplied to all bash scripts.
 When the scripts create resources in Azure, they will use the naming convention *{resource_type}-{prefix}-jenkins-example* ie *rg-cse-jenkins-example*.

 Also note, some resources like Storage Accounts and Container Registries will not have any spaces in the name.
-Please note that the resource names need to be unique & conform to [Azure Resource length rules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules), so choose a prefix based upon these guidelines.
+Please note that the resource names need to be unique and conform to [Azure Resource length rules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules), so choose a prefix based upon these guidelines.

 Also, before installing Jenkins, it is recommended that you view the [troubleshooting](#troubleshooting) section.

 ### Step 1. - Run jenkins_to_aci.sh

-The *jenkins_to_aci.sh* script located in the *scripts* directory is used to create a Azure Container Registry, upload the custom Jenkins image to the Azure Container Registry & deploys an Azure Container Instance with a Storage Account file share mount.
+The *jenkins_to_aci.sh* script located in the *scripts* directory is used to create a Azure Container Registry, upload the custom Jenkins image to the Azure Container Registry and deploys an Azure Container Instance with a Storage Account file share mount.

 You can learn how to use the script by doing the following: